 The word innovation might be better applied to solutions that meet existing, new or as-yet undiscovered requirements of the marketplace.
 By this definition, the produce industry is undeniably one of the most innovative sectors in the world, both using and manipulating nature to provide solutions that ensure the expanding population survives while eating nutritious, flavoursome, long-lasting, attractive and affordable fresh products throughout the year.

 Corporate Social Responsibility is no longer a concept or a vision that you can entrust to someone else.
 Each and every company in the fresh produce industry has a responsibility for its impact on society and therefore a part to play in ensuring that all of its partners in the global supply chain are able to operate in a way that is sustainable for their environment, for their people and their customers and, just as importantly for their bottom line.

 Our sustainability zone will feature Dutch and international companies that are driving innovative business approaches that create long-term consumer and employee value by rolling out a “green” strategy.

-Our Education Zone will feature some of the leading Education institutions in Holland and highlight the ways in which the industry can better engage with its natural feeder system for young people.
-The APS student programme will also bring in a large number of students – all of whom have a desire to work within the produce industry, and our innovative ‘pop-up’ careers fair will give the industry a valuable opportunity to meet and get to know these students, with a view to them finding their ideal ‘home’ within the industry.
+The APS student programme will also bring in a large number of students – all of whom have a desire to work within the produce business.
+Get to know these students, with a view to recruitment.